-FULLER, BOBBY (1942–1966).
+FULLER, ROBERT GASTON [BOBBY] (1942–1966).
 Bobby Fuller, rock-and-roll performer, was born Robert Gaston Fuller in Goose Creek, Texas, on October 22, 1942.
+He was the son of Lawson Fuller and Eva Loraine Barrett Fuller.
 When he was fourteen his family moved to El Paso, where he began his career in music.
 In the late 1950s he was playing drums in a local band called the Counts.
 They performed in shopping-center parking lots around the city and drew criticism from members of various El Paso churches, who called them "tools of the devil."
 By 1962 Fuller had teamed up with rhythm guitarist Jim Reese, drummer Dewayne Quirico, and bassist Randy Fuller (Bobby's brother) to form the Bobby Fuller Four.
 Bobby, as singer and songwriter, became the group's front man.

 The Bobby Fuller Four went on two national tours and, after completing some unfinished recordings in Los Angeles, decided to break up.
 The group released two albums during Fuller's life, King of the Wheels (1965) and I Fought the Law (1966); subsequently, more were released: The Best of the Bobby Fuller Four (1981), the Bobby Fuller Tapes, Volume 1 (1983), Live Again (1984), Memories of Buddy Holly (1984), and The Bobby Fuller Instrumental Album (1988).